 Come experience local history at the GEM of Southern Wyoming!
 The Grand Encampment Museum (GEM) is a replica pioneer town that honors the people who had grit and perseverance to meet the challenges of the West.

 The GEM is well known throughout Wyoming for their tours and unique historic buildings including a two-story outhouse…yes, it has two levels!

 The GEM highlights their copper mining history with life size tram towers and equipment from the aerial tramway that served the copper mining industry in the early 1900s.
-In their Doc Culleton Interpretive Center are displays related to mining, ranching, logging, and the early inhabitants of the Grand Encampment Valley.
-Many artifacts are authentic items from the late 1800s through present.
+We also highlight our ranching and timber heritage.
+Our large collection of artifacts is impressive and includes objects, archives, and photographs donated by the descendants of families who settled here in the late 1800s through 1915.

-Admission is by donation.
-Hope to see you soon!
+Hope to see you at the GEM soon!